Northwest Motorsports Hall of Fame

 One of the missions of World of Speed is to celebrate the rich motorsports heritage of the Pacific Northwest.
 With that in mind, we set out to recognize great racers and other motorsports figures from Oregon, Washington, and Idaho by creating the Northwest Motorsports Hall of Fame.

-Last year, we inducted our inaugural class.
-On Saturday, March 3, World of Speed will induct the 2018 class of its Northwest Motorsports Hall of Fame.
+This year will mark the third class of Northwest Motorports Hall of Fame inductees here at World of Speed.
+On Saturday, October 19, World of Speed will induct the 2019 class of its Northwest Motorsports Hall of Fame.
 Come join us for dinner, drinks, and a wonderful night celebrating six people who have contributed much to developing motorsports of all kinds here in the Pacific Northwest.

 Each respective inductee was feared and respected as a competitor, from racetracks in the Northwest to those on the national and international stages.
 Their exploits on the track have cemented their names in the history books and brought the Pacific Northwest worldwide recognition.